pfn/kotlin-plugin/README.md

     above to load standard kotlin modules provided by JetBrains.
 For JetBrains kotlin compiler plugins, use `kotlinPlugin(NAME)` (e.g.
     `kotlinPlugin("android-extensions")`).
-The difference is that the latter marks the module as a `compiler-internal` dependency and will be excluded from the final build product.
+The difference is that the latter marks the module as a `compile-internal` dependency and will be excluded from the final build product.
   * Any other libraries can be loaded using the normal `libraryDependencies` mechanism.
-Compiler plugins should be added as a normal `libraryDependency` but specified to be `% "compiler-internal"`
+Compiler plugins should be added as a normal `libraryDependency` but specified to be `% "compile-internal"`
 * If a non-standard Classpath key needs to be added to the kotlin compile step, it can be added using the `kotlinClasspath(KEY)` function
   * For example, to compile with the android platform using `android-sdk-plugin`: